tytydraco/yessleep/out/I_was_an_exorcist_in_training_The_plane_ride_to_the_Vatican_was_hell.md

 I nodded weakly.

 “We’ll get these two to their new… accommodations.
 And then we’re going to have a nice long chat,” said the Cardinal.
-“I’m starting to thing that St. Michael has big plans for [you](https://www.reddit.com/r/scarymaxx/comments/zwo5o8/welcome_to_the_world_of_scarymaxx/).”
+“I’m starting to think that St. Michael has big plans for [you](https://www.reddit.com/r/scarymaxx/comments/zwo5o8/welcome_to_the_world_of_scarymaxx/).”